syeda-f/cat-inquiry-department/README.md

 Cat Inquiry Department is a fun detective game where players can solve mystery cases involving cats.
 The Players can collect clues, investigate suspects, and solve each case using logic and observation.

-The project was built with React, TypeScript, Vite, and Firebase.

 ## Features

 * Solve cat mystery cases